FreshVine/Documentation-Site/src/content/api/authentication/device-flow.md

 columns: three
 order: 2
 ---
+# Auth Approach: Device Flow

-This approach is best used when your application cannot use the oAuth2 dialog approach.
+This approach is best used when your application cannot use the oAuth2 dialog approach, or does not allow for the easy entry of a user generated key.
 This will likely be due to these two issues:

 * **Cross Site Scripting (XSS):**
 Same origin policy should block access to the content of the dialog window when not able to use a redirect URI.